ZxDelt/Zx-Sprite-Converter/README.md

-#there are some erros at moment working on it!!
+# there are some errors at moment working on it!!

 # Zx-Sprite-Converter
 converts textures to sprite from a folder reference and will even search into sub folders, simple to use